- What Documents Do I Need To Collect For Filing My Tax Return?

 Dear <Client Name>,

 Tax season is right around the corner and I know how tricky it can be to manage such a daunting task on top of your other responsibilities.
-To help speed things along, I’ve put together this checklist [link to checklist here] to help you organize the documents you need to file your return.
+To help speed things along, I’ve put together this checklist [link the File URL of your white-labeled version] to help you organize the documents you need to file your return.
 Feel free to use it as needed or provide it to your accountant so we can all work together to make sure this tax season goes off smoothly.

 After reviewing the checklist, let’s book a call or meeting to work through any questions you may have.
-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,